 - Am I impressive enough?
 How can I win friends and influence people?
 Will people like me?

 - Did I talk too much?
 Did I talk too little?
 Did I sound braggy?

-On a date or meeting we fret:
+On a date or during a meeting we fret:

 - Will they see me as a good match?
 What do they want to hear?
-How can I show-off without being a show-off?
+How can I show off without being a show-off?

 - Do they think I am self-centered?
 Did I showcase my best self?
 What do they think of me?

 This is what it’s like walking the authenticity tight rope.
 And it sucks.